Jacob-Bendele/Virtual-Memory-Simulation/README.md

-# Virtual-Memory-Simulation
+# Virtual Memory Simulation
 ## About
-This is the Virtual Memory Model simulated in C.
+This is the [Virtual Memory Model](https://en.wikipedia.org/wiki/Virtual_memory) simulated in C. This code simulates a Page Table, Translation Lookaside Buffer, and Frame Table for a single process.

+#### Virtual Memory System Parameters
+* Virtual Address Space:   1MB
+* Virtual Address:         20-bit
+* Physical Address Space:  256KB
+* Physical Address:        18-bit
+* Page Size:               1KB
+* Number of Virtual Pgs:   1024 Vpages
+* Number of Physical Pgs:  256 Ppages (frames)

 ## How To Run
-Compile and run VirtualMemorySimulation.c and choose from the menu options to view test cases and their outputs.
+Compile and run VirtualMemorySimulation.c and choose from the terminal menu options to run test cases and view their outputs.